 If you were to look through my Bible, you would see markings and symbols throughout.
 These are keywords that stand out in that particular book or passage.

 Keywords may be a little hard to determine but if you remember that they are essential to the text, you should be able to spot them.
-Try this, if you remove the word you are thinking is key, does the whole meaning become empty of meaning?
+Try this, if you remove the word you are thinking is key, does the whole meaning become empty?

 A keyword or key phrase is important to the text.
-If you were to remove that keyword or phrase from the passage, the text will become meaningless.
+If you were to remove that keyword or phrase from the passage, the text have no meaning and really doesn’t need to be there.
 When the author wants you to pay attention to something, he will repeat it to emphasize its importance.
 The repetition may be in one chapter or spaced throughout the book.

 As you mark keywords, ask yourself the 5 W questions.
 An example of a keyword could be “sackcloth”.
 Ask yourself, Who is wearing sackcloth?
 Why is that person wearing sackcloth?
 When will they start to wear the sackcloth?
 What is sackcloth, anyway?